ideriedm/Machine-learning/ReadMe.md

 ### Models optimization
 All models were trained and tested with the training set splitted in 80-20 proportions.
 Hyperoptimization and feature augmentation were performed by grid search coupled with a 5-fold cross-validation.
 Once models were all compared and the best (Ridge regression) was chosen, it was optimized on the splitted data according to the categorical feature _PRI-jet-num_.
-The details of the optimization of each models are described in the jupyter notebook project1.ipynb.

 ## Data folder